Dorothy Day: Radical Catholicism

 Though Day spent most of her life involved with activism, her radical Catholic social activism is what she is most revered for posthumously.
 During the Vatican II Council, the most recent Ecumenical council of the Catholic church, Day, along with the Catholic Worker Movement and PAX, traveled to Rome.
 The plan was to persuade Pope John XXIII and the council to do away with the just war doctrine to support pacifism and conscientious objection in the name of Christian values and explicitly denouncing nuclear weapons.

-With the Catholic Worker Movement, Day first focused on labor rights and aiding the disadvantaged, eventually calling for a non-violent revolution against the industrial economy, militarism, and fascism.
-It was a deep belief of Day's that non-violence, pacifism, and anarchism aligned with Christianity would result in a radical shift to a new order.
+With the Catholic Worker Movement, Day first focused on labor rights and aiding the disadvantaged, eventually calling for a nonviolent revolution against the industrial economy, militarism, and fascism.
+It was a deep belief of Day's that nonviolence, pacifism, and anarchism aligned with Christianity would result in a radical shift to a new order.
 Day's fight against the system was noticed by the American government.
 President Hoover felt particularly threatened, having pushed for Attorney General Harry M. Daugherty to prosecute the Catholic Worker Movement several times for sedition and incitement, despite the Movement's pacifist stance.
-The FBI monitored the Catholic Worker Movement from 1940–1970; Day was jailed four times in this period.
+The FBI monitored the Catholic Worker Movement from 1940 to 1970; Day was jailed four times in this period.

-Day's involvement with the Catholic Worker and commitment to liberation theology fundamentally aligns with the values of feminism: fighting for social and political equality for all people, regardless of race, gender, or class.
+Day's involvement with the Catholic Worker Movement and commitment to liberation theology fundamentally aligns with the values of feminism: fighting for social and political equality for all people, regardless of race, gender, or class.
 Her push against the Catholic Church and the military state served to promote egalitarianism and alleviate the oppressed.
 It is Day's commitment to liberation theology.
 Radical Catholicism contributes to her framing as a feminist and serves to demonstrate the nuance and overlap of both religious and feminist ideologies.

 Social justice

 Throughout her lifetime, Day's overarching concern was the expression and effects of the elite, of power, over the people.
 This concern is shared with both liberation theology and feminist ideology.
 Day called for a shift to anarchism, communism, and pacifism in the name of Christianity and Christian teachings.
 Her weapon of choice against oppressive systems was her writing, her voice.Day wrote about vital happenings, matters of life and death, Japanese Chinese war, Ethiopian war, Spanish Civil War, World War II, Korean War, Vietnam war, labor strikes, on streetcars, in garment factories, sugar refineries, and smelting plants, and policies of conscription.Day's effort in her writing was to highlight social injustices and serve as a voice for those who could not or did not know how to advocate for themselves, to spark a movement to remedy and protect from further oppression.
-Her advocacy and charity was prominent during tough times in American history, especially at the beginning of the Catholic Worker movement during the Great Depression.
+Her advocacy and charity was prominent during tough times in American history, especially at the beginning of the Catholic Worker Movement during the Great Depression.